Machine Learning Engineering: AI-Driven Problem Solving

 Designing and Developing Systems:

-They create ML models and algorithms tailored to specific business problems.
+Machine learning engineers create ML models and algorithms tailored to specific business problems.
 This ensures that these systems can learn and improve over time.

 Data Management:

-This involves selecting appropriate datasets, conducting data preprocessing, and ensuring data quality through cleaning and transformation.
+They are responsible for selecting appropriate datasets, conducting data preprocessing, and ensuring data quality through cleaning and transformation.

 Experimentation and Testing: